Candidate Information

 • Do not chew gum.

-• For May ceremony at La Crosse Center: Check-in tables will be to the left of the main Second Street entrance.
-Line up in the south concourse under the sign for your degree and in alphabetical order.
+For May ceremony at La Crosse Center: Check-in tables will be to the left of the main Second Street entrance.
+Line up in the south concourse under the sign for your degree.
 Be in line no later than 12:15 p.m.

-• For December ceremony at Viterbo University Fine Arts Center: Check-in tables will be on the second floor (use west stairwell and follow signs).
-Line up in the second floor hallway under the sign for your degree in alphabetical order.
+For December ceremony at Viterbo University Fine Arts Center: Check-in tables will be on the second floor (use west stairwell and follow signs).
+Line up in the second floor hallway under the sign for your degree.
 Be lined up no later than 10:15 a.m.

 Ceremony Instructions

-• Graduates will be led into the main arena and to their seats by the faculty council chair.
-Marshals will direct you to fill in the rows of the arena.
-Fill in ALL chairs.
-All graduates should stand in front of their chair and wait until the music has finished.
+• Graduates will be led into the main arena by the Faculty Council Chair.
+Marshals will guide you to fill the rows.
+Please ensure all chairs are filled.
+Stand in front of your chair and wait until the music has finished.

-• A marshal will indicate to your row when to stand for the presentation of candidates.
+• A marshal will signal your row when it is time to stand for the presentation of candidates.

-• Proceed to the steps on the right side of the stage.
-Do not wait at the bottom of steps.
+• Proceed up the steps on the right side of the stage.
+Do not wait at the bottom.

-• Proceed to the table, accept your diploma cover from the president with your left hand, and shake her right hand with your right hand.
-The photographer will take your picture at this time—stop, shake, and smile!
+• Move to the table to accept your diploma cover from the president with your left hand and shake their right hand with your right.
+Pause and smile for your photograph!

-• Continue off the stage where a second photo will be taken.
+• Exit the stage where a second photograph will be taken.

-• A marshal will assist you back to your row.
+• A marshal will guide you back to your row.

-• Follow the directions from the marshals for the recessional.
-Graduates are the last group to leave during the recessional.
+• Follow marshals’ directions for the recessional.
+Graduates will be the last group to leave the arena.

 Commencement Photography